kidintwo3/CreativeCase/README.md

 # CreativeCase
-Code share for CreativeCase plug-ins
+Common code share for the CC plug-ins